dhiman407/DataStructure/README.md

 # DataStructure

-In computer science, data structure is a particular way of organizing the data, so that it can be retrieved and edit efficientely.
+In computer science, data structure is a particular way of organizing the data, so that it can be retrieved and edit efficiently.

 # Operations which can be performed on the data

 [X] Traversing

 [X] Searching